“Where’d you find this guy?” Dave Clutch asks me, pushing bangs out of anime-girl eyes with a flick of a cell-shaded hand.

 68% chance of being involved in a violent assault before age 25.
 73% chance assault will involve firearms.
 81% chance of fatality.

 Suddenly it clicks into place.
 I can see what spooked the trading algos.
 Some of them, somewhere on a server out in some shithole muddy field in New Jersey, had done the due diligence they were designed to do, that I never could.
 They’d made the connection, worked out who Fragileman was, and saw a bad investment opportunity that ended in either death or incarceration.
-That or someone that Dave or AphexFan08 had let slip I was using PreScience had higher-level access than me, and was actually smart enough to use it.
+That or someone that Dave or AphexFan08 knew had let slip I was using PreScience and had higher-level access than me, and was actually smart enough to use it.
 Whatever.
 I let out a small breath of relief.
 This is fine.
 This is something I can work with.
 In fact, this is an opportunity, one the machine intelligences managing my portfolio had failed to predict.

 I take the spex off and hand them back to the cop.
 He makes to leave, but I stop him.